TDaudert/FinLin/README.md

 ## License
 This corpus is openly available for non-commercial use under the [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-## Contact
+## Contact & Obtaining this Corpus
-If you have any questions or suggestions, you can contact Tobias Daudert (tobias.daudert@insight-centre.org).
+If you have any questions, suggestions, or want to obtain a copy of this corpus, you can contact Tobias Daudert (finlin.corpus@gmail.com).

 ## Disclaimer
 FinLin is created for research purposes only.
 The author is not responsible for any damages related to or inflicted by its use.